Making Green Progress

 An overwhelming majority of the designers said outdoor lighting ranks first on the must-haves list for clients' outdoor spaces.
 Grills and professional landscaping tied for second-place while outdoor dining sets and lounge chairs also ranked high among designers who extend their services outdoors.

 It's also no surprise that the concept of comfort appears frequently through the designers' comments.
-For more about the top trends, look for the full results of Casual Living's Designer Survey in our November issue.
+For more about the top trends, look for the full results of Casual Living's Designer Survey, starting on page 29.

 Although our research continues to be exclusive, great design is becoming more democratized.
 There's a new mass expectation of good design: that products and services will be well thought through, elegant and more enjoyable to use.
 Designer Blanche Garcia told me it was difficult for her to break through the glass barrier as a young woman working toward her goal of helping clients create homes and hotels that fit their personal lifestyles or market specifics.
 She had to learn the art of networking the hard way and now reaches out to mentor other young people.